gmyrland/hg.gmyrland.com/content/data/2019-02-03_exploratory_analysis.md

 - Continue to develop an understanding of the glider flight characteristics.
 - Develop ways to characterize different flight modes, for instance, under-tow or gliding.
-When using the data to develop a model of flight behaviour, it will be important extract only the portions where the glider is in free flight (i.e. not under tow).
+When using the data to develop a model of flight behaviour, it will be important to extract only the portions where the glider is in free flight (i.e. not under tow).
 Extracting the relevant flight data will need to be done programmatically so that it can scale for any number of flight data logs.
 - Build parsers for additional data formats, as not all varios output the same file format.
 Further, there are many additional flights were I have cellphone sensor dump data.
-This inlcudes time, GPS location, and barometric pressure (which can be used to approximate altitude).
+This includes time, GPS location, and barometric pressure (which can be used to approximate altitude).
 Knowing the quality of this data will be useful since a cellphone app would be a good method for deploying an in-flight recommendation system for finding thermals.